MrOtherGuy/fx-autoconfig/readme.md

 The file extension for your custom scripts must be `.uc.js`

 Just put any such files in the scripts folder inside chrome folder, same folder where userChrome.css would be.
-By default the scripts folder is named `JS` but this is customizable by modifying boot.jsm.
+By default the scripts folder is named `JS` but this is customizable by modifying `chrome.manifest`.
+For example change `../JS/` to `../scripts/` to make Firefox load scripts from "scripts" folder.

 At runtime, individual scripts can be toggled on/off from menubar -> tools -> userScripts.
-Note that toggling requires Firefox to be restarted, for which a restart now -button is provided.
+Note that toggling requires Firefox to be restarted, for which a "restart now" -button is provided.
+The button clears startup-cache so you don't need to worry about that.

 A global preference to toggle all scripts is `userChromeJS.enabled`.
 This will disable all scripts but leaves the restart-button in the custom menu available.